A chronology of key events:

 636 - Arab invasion brings end of Sassanid dynasty and start of Islamic rule.

-9th century - Emergence of modern Persian language (or Farsi), written using a form of Arabic script.
+9th century - Emergence of modern Persian language, written using a form of Arabic script.

 1501 - With the support of Shia Qizilbash warrior tribes, Shah Ismail I becomes first ruler of Islamic Safavid dynasty; Shia Islam declared state religion.